12 Treatment Technologies

 State of Development: GAC is an established water treatment technology proven to effectively treat long-chain PFAS (such as PFOS, PFOA, and PFNA).
 The application of GAC as a treatment technology for PFAS removal has been practiced for over 15 years at more than 45 military installations, as well as several industrial sites and publicly owned treatment works (Forrester 2018) involving private and municipal drinking water supplies.

 Effectiveness: The following references were used to support the treatability effectiveness discussion presented below for long-chain PFAS by GAC: Appleman et al. (2013); Burdick et al. (2016); Cummings (2015); Dickenson (2016); Ochoa-Herrera and Sierra-Alvarez (2008); Szabo (2017) and Woodard, Berry, and Newman (2017).
 These references also include more comprehensive bibliographies if further details are needed on specific topics or studies.
 Literature and supporting column studies have shown that newly placed GAC can reduce effluent concentrations for PFAS listed in USEPA Method 537.1 (Shoemaker and Tettenhorst 2018) to below analytical detection limits until initial breakthrough begins to occur.
-The adsorption removal mechanism is not expected to transform precursors (for example, telomer alcohols) to traditional PFAS as would be the case when using advanced oxidation/reduction technology.
+The adsorption removal mechanism is not expected to transform precursors (for example, telomer alcohols) to terminal PFAS as would be the case when using advanced oxidation/reduction technology.
 Because GAC is generally used to treat many common groundwater contaminants, it is capable of also treating most organic co-contaminants that may be present, with the primary impact being increased GAC consumption due to greater loading per unit of time, which may require more frequent change-outs.

 Figure 12-1.
 Example GAC removal curves at specific influent concentration (15-minute empty bed contact time).